refcell/ab3/content/about/_index.md

 authorSignature : "images/about/signatures/ABSmall.png"
 ---

 Hello!
-My name is Andreas Bigger and I am an undergraduate Viterbi Fellow at the University of Southern California majoring in computer science.
-I began my freshman year in August, 2018, and prior to this I studied at Cold Spring Harbor High School.
+I am Andreas Bigger, an undergraduate Viterbi Fellow at the University of Southern California majoring in computer science.

-I am an avid web developer, who entered USC with basic knowledge of HTML and CSS.
-Fortunately, I dove into web development research and quickly obtained certificates from Programming with Mosh in React and NodeJS.
+I am an avid web developer with machine learning/quantitative finance ambitions combined with an entrepreneurial flair.
+Through research at the USC Integrated Media Systems Center and Director of Engineering at HackSC, I am expanding my engineering and leadership experience.Complementing academics, I swim, play ice hockey, kiteboard, and ski.

-On the side of computer science, I am a swimmer, ice hockey player, kiteboarder, and amature photographer.
-On my blog I write about photography to push myself to learn, as well as investing and various ad hoc computer science interests.
+This blog tracks my adventures as I navigate computer science, quantitative finance, and all the other crazy experiments denting our universe.